vatpac-technology/sops/docs/aerodromes/classc/Oakey.md

 | Aircraft | Level |
 | -------- | ----- |
 | All | The lower of `F120` and `RFL` |

+## Charts
+!!! abstract "Reference"
+    Additional charts to the AIP may be found in the RAAF TERMA document, available towards the bottom of [RAAF AIP page](https://ais-af.airforce.gov.au/australian-aip){target=new}